KHFM: Non-commercial status

 On June 14, 2017, AGM announced that it would donate KHFM to "KHFM Community Partners," a non-profit organization that planned to convert the station to a non-commercial status and retain the Classical format.
 It was part of a deal where AGM acquired Univision's entire Albuquerque cluster, but was required by the Federal Communications Commission to spin off four stations to meet ownership limits.
 Converting KHFM counted as spinning off one of the four stations.

 The license was modified on September 1, 2017.
 Previously, KHFM had been one of the few commercial classical stations in the United States; in recent years, commercial classical stations such as WQXR-FM New York City, KDFC San Francisco, KING-FM Seattle, WCLV Cleveland and KDB-FM Santa Barbara have made similar conversions from commercial to non-commercial status.

 History of 95.5 FM

 1965-1982: Easy listening

-The station went by the name "Soft Loft 95.5".
+The station was KSNM and went by the name "Soft Loft 95.5".

 1982-1998: Country

-From 1982 to 1997, the station was known as "Canyon Country."
-It then changed its name to "Froggy 95.5," retaining the country format.
+From 1982 to 1997, the station was known as KNYN "Canyon Country".
+It then changed its name to KBFG "Froggy 95.5", retaining the country format.

 1998-2001: Rhythmic oldies

-The station went by the name "Mega 95-5."
+The station was KMMG and went by the name "Mega 95.5".

 2001-present: Classical

-The station goes by the name "Classical 95-5 KHFM."
+The station goes by the name "Classical 95.5 KHFM".